Éducaloi

 When exactly does the right to a lawyer come into effect?

-If the police realize that the adolescent does not fully understand what this means, they must explain it to him again in simpler terms.
-The police must be sure the adolescent has understood his rights.
+The law is very clear on this subject: in the minutes following an adolescent’s arrest, the police must inform him that he has the right to consult a lawyer.
+If the police realize that the youth does not fully understand what this means, they must explain it to him again in simpler terms.
+It is important for the police to be sure that the adolescent has understood his right.

 Do adolescents benefit from special protections regarding the right to a lawyer?

-What happens when an adolescent is not represented by a lawyer when he appears in court to answer to the charges?
+What happens when the adolescent is not represented by a lawyer at the time of his appearance in court?

-When an adolescent appears in court to tell the judge whether he is pleading guilty or not guilty to the charges, the judge must do the following:
+When an adolescent appears before the court to plead to the charges, the judge presiding over the trial must do the following:

-• Inform him of his right to a lawyer and give him the opportunity to hire one.
+• Inform him of his right to a lawyer and give him the opportunity to hire one;

 What happens when the adolescent does not know which lawyer to choose?

-If his parents already have their own lawyer, Victor can hire her, but he doesn’t have to.
-He can choose his own lawyer.
+Chances are that Victor will aimlessly flip through the pages of the phone book section entitled “Lawyers” without knowing which professional to contact.
+If his parents already have their own lawyer, Victor can hire her, but he doesn’t have to do so.
+He can choose to find his own lawyer.

 During the legal proceedings, can someone who is not a lawyer represent an adolescent?

-Note that this is not automatic: the adolescent must make a request to be assisted by an adult and it is up to the judge to decide whether to grant permission.
+Note that this is not automatic: the adolescent must make a request and it is up to the court to decide whether to grant permission.

 Important